Chidera001-dev/doctor_appointment_system/README.md

 - Doctor profile management
 - Appointment booking and cancellation
 - Real-time availability checking
-- Email/SMS notifications for appointment confirmations and reminders
 - Admin dashboard for managing users and appointments

 ## Tools & Technologies Used

-- **Frontend:**
-    - React.js (for building interactive user interfaces)
-    - HTML5, CSS3, JavaScript (for styling and structure)
-    - Bootstrap or Material-UI (for responsive design)

 - **Backend:**
-    - Node.js with Express.js (for RESTful API development)
+    - Python with Django (for RESTful API development)
     - JWT (JSON Web Tokens) for authentication and authorization

 - **Database:**
-    - MongoDB (for storing user, doctor, and appointment data)
+    - MySQL (for storing user, doctor, and appointment data)
-    - Mongoose (for object data modeling)

 - **Other Tools:**
     - Nodemailer or Twilio (for sending email/SMS notifications)